warkrug/an_introduction_to_sinatra/README.md

 ### Views

-Sinatra supports views (html templated).
-The default location to host the templates is in a /views folder (relative to that app).
+Sinatra supports views (html templates).
+The default location to host the templates is in a /views folder (relative to the app).
 Sinatra supports a number of template formats including erb which is used in MyApp.

 The form action uses a view: